 ELIGIBILITY: This Request for Qualifications (RFQ) competition is open to all professional artists or artist teams from throughout the United States.
 Artists from diverse backgrounds and Nebraska artists are encouraged to apply.
 CV/Resume and 5 works required.

 DEADLINE: August 28, 2017

-Artwork Site/Type of Art Sought/Environment: The committee is seeking a large exterior sculpture, installation or environmental public art project.
-The proposed site of the commissioned artwork is in the highly visible central courtyard, with a base area spanning approximately 8 x 8 ft.
-However, the site could incorporate the entire 120 x 120 ft. courtyard.
-The work will represent the movement from a historic fort to a 21st Century learning environment while honoring donors and providing an identity for the expansion project on campus.
-Most importantly, the committee is seeking artists who can design, in an engaging manner, innovative, thought-provoking projects that relate to the proposed space.
+ARTWORK/ENVIRONMENT: The committee is seeking a large interior mural, sculpture, installation public art project.
+The proposed site of the commissioned artwork is on the highly visible first floor atrium wall, approximately 6 feet x 45 feet.
+The committee is seeking artists who can design, in an engaging manner, innovative, thought-provoking projects that relate to the proposed space.

 For questions regarding 1% for Art projects in Nebraska, contact Launa Bacon at 402-595-3935.